freedomofpress/securedrop-docs/docs/admin/deployment/getting_the_most_out_of_securedrop.rst

 --------------------------------

-Anytime you launch a SecureDrop, you'll want to write an accompanying news story along with it to alert your readers and potential sources where to submit information.
+Anytime you launch a SecureDrop, you'll want to write an accompanying news story along with it to alert your readers and potential *Sources* where to submit information.
 Almost every news organization already does this, but some good recent examples come from `USA Today`_, `The Guardian`_, and `Wired`_.
 You can also write a companion Q & A like the `Washington Post`_ did.

 However, a launch announcement is really just a small piece of the puzzle.
-It's important to regularly remind readers and potential sources that your SecureDrop exists, because only a tiny fraction will likely see the launch announcement and it will quickly be buried in other news after a couple of days.
+It's important to regularly remind readers and potential *Sources* that your SecureDrop exists, because only a tiny fraction will likely see the launch announcement and it will quickly be buried in other news after a couple of days.